-Several changes have been made regarding current estimates and future projections of natural inflow, natural outflow, non-consumptive return flows; and future projections of groundwater production and artificial replenishment.
-Current estimates for these factors are now based on the assumptions and modeling efforts used for the 2022 Indio Subbasin Water Management Plan Update: Alternative Plan and the Mission Creek Subbasin Alternative Plan Update (2022).
+Since the 2022/2023 report, current estimates of natural inflow, natural outflow, non-consumptive return flows; and future projections of groundwater production and artificial replenishment are based on the assumptions and modeling efforts used for the 2022 Indio Subbasin Water Management Plan Update: SGMA Alternative Plan (Indio SGMA Alternative Plan) and the Mission Creek Subbasin SGMA Alternative Plan Update (2021) (Mission Creek SGMA Alternative Plan).
 Future projections of the quantities of natural inflow, natural outflow, non-consumptive return flows, groundwater production, and artificial replenishment are not included in this report.
-For future projections, please refer to the 2022 Indio Subbasin Water Management Plan Update and the 2021 Mission Creek Subbasin Alternative Plan Update.
+For future projections, please refer to the Indio SGMA Alternative Plan and the Mission Creek SGMA Alternative Plan.